 8. Take a deep breath and realize that you won’t ever be 100% prepared!

 You know me, I LOVE LOVE LOVE to plan ahead and be prepared.
-And you better believe that if there was a sure-fire, fool-proof way to assure I was 100% prepared to bring Nora home from the hospital, I would have done anything and everything I could to have crossed that off my list.
+And you better believe that if there was a sure-fire, fool-proof way to assure I was 100% prepared to bring my babies home from the hospital, I would have done anything and everything I could to have crossed that off my list.

 Unfortunately, there’s not!

-So while you may certainly continue to attend your natural birthing classes, read up on all those parenting books, and smile graciously when well-wishers tell you to “sleep when baby sleeps” and that “your life will never be the same”, I hope you also realize that there is most likely no way you can possibly grasp what being a parent will be like until you’re actually living it and doing it.
+So while you may certainly continue to attend your natural birthing classes, read up on all those parenting books, and smile graciously when well-wishers tell you to “sleep when baby sleeps” and that “your life will never be the same”, I hope you also realize there is most likely no way you can possibly grasp what being a parent will be like until you’re actually living it and doing it.

 I’m not saying this to scare you or make you worry more than you might already be worrying — but instead, to allow you to step back and relax, knowing that there is no class or book or friend or old lady in the grocery store who can articulate just what being a parent is going to be like for you.
 I guess that’s both really cool and really scary at the same time!